binkley/kotlin-rational/README.md

 This code always keeps rationals in proper form:

-1. The numerator and denominator are coprime ("lowest form")
+1. The numerator and denominator are coprime (in "lowest form")
 2. The denominator is non-negative

 (The denominator is always positive when the rational is finite; it is zero